 - Are pregnant, plan to become pregnant or are breastfeeding

-Learn about the ingredients and more information about both the Moderna and the Pfizer-BioNTech vaccine.
+Learn about the ingredients and more information about the Moderna, Pfizer-BioNTech and Johnson & Johnson COVID-19 vaccines.
 You also must be old enough to receive the vaccine.

 The Pfizer-BioNTech vaccine is approved for people 16 and older.
 The Moderna vaccine is approved for people 18 and older.

 If you have concerns about vaccination based on your specific medical history, please discuss them with your medical provider.